thegreenwebfoundation/admin-portal/docs/installation.md

 ## Working with email

 This project has features that send email notifications to users.
 To test email functionality, this project uses [Mailhog](https://github.com/mailhog/MailHog).
 It's enabled by default in Gitpod environments, and you can access it on port 8025.

+## Working with Docker

+If you prefer working with docker, there are instructions for spinning up a local environment with `docker compose` and building docker images.
+See [working with docker](working-with-docker.md) for more.